 The number of people who enjoy observing, photographing, and learning about wildlife is growing steadily and has surpassed the number of hunters and revenues generated by them.

-In the most recent survey, the preliminary “2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation,” showed a nationwide decline in hunters from 13.7 million (2006) to 11.5 million.
+In the most recent survey, the “2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation,” showed a nationwide decline in hunters from 13.7 million (2006) to 11.5 million.
 Hunters spent 25.6 billion.
-The state reports are not available at this time (March, 2018).
-In this preliminary report Wildlife watching participants numbered a staggering 86 million, far surpassing the number of hunter in the United States.
+In this report wildlife watching participants numbered a staggering 86 million, far surpassing the number of hunters in the United States.
 The wildlife watchers spent 75.9 billion, which is 3 times the amount hunters spent.

-Support Project 99 by purchasing your very own NJ Non-Hunting License and become a part of the green revolution of our parks and forests.
+Support our work by purchasing your very own NJ NON-Hunting License and become a part of the green revolution of our parks and forests.
 Click here to learn more about our NJ Non-Hunting License.